mseri/xapirpc-rs/README.md

 Minimal CLI client for xapi rpc calls.
-The ouptu is in json, so can be piped to `jq` or other json tools for further filtering.
+The output is in json, so it can be piped to `jq` or other json tools for further filtering.
-For example you can get the `uuid` and `name_label` of all the VMs with:
+For example you can get the `uuid` and `name_label` of all VMs with:
 ```bash
 xapirpc VM get_all_records | jq '.[]|select(.is_a_template==false)|{uuid, name_label}'
 ```

-There are a few optional flags available to customise the usage:
+There are a few flags available for customisation:
 ```bash
 $ xapirpc --help
 Minimal xapi xmlrpc CLI client